-Availability: Buy on Amazon or from your local bookstore
+Availability: Buy on Amazon or from your local bookstore, available on DCUniverse

 Batman: The Black Mirror shows off Dick Grayson’s detective skills as Batman when he goes after a mysterious man, called the Dealer, who sells crime-related memorabilia.
 Also, James Gordon Jr. returns to Gotham City, causing both Barbara and James Gordon Sr. to be suspicious, but what does he want?

 Having Dick Grayson become Batman after the events of Batman: R.I.P. was a big deal back when this comic was published.
 Fans of Batman hoped that having Dick Grayson as Batman would be something good because people were wondering what would happen to Batman now that Bruce was “gone,” stuck in the past.

 Dick Grayson is also different when he is Batman; he doesn’t really crack jokes, but he does talk more.
 He also isn’t as serious as Bruce is when he’s Batman.

 What’s Interesting About This Story Is How It Ties Into Dick Grayson’s Past